-Another pest that can cause damage to furniture and bedding in your home, bed bugs also have tendency to bite sleeping humans and can carry diseases.
+Another pest that can cause damage to furniture and bedding in your home, bed bugs also have a tendency to bite sleeping humans and can carry diseases.
 Due to their rapid life cycle and population growth, getting rid of bed bugs for good can actually require tenting the structure to keep the toxic pest killer concentrated inside the building, thereby wiping out a bed bug infestation.

 Got a Serious Bug Problem?

-If you live in or around Tampa, Florida and think you may have an infestation that needs fumigation, call Geiger’s Pest Services.
+If you live in or around St. Pete and Tampa, Florida and think you may have an infestation that needs fumigation, call Geiger’s Pest Services.
 We have the experienced personnel and equipment needed to help you prepare for fumigation and safely get rid of those pesky, stubborn bugs.
-Give Geiger's Pest Services a call or visit our website today for more information.
+Give Geiger’s Pest Services a call or visit our website today for more information.